 You seem to be a very caring and attentive mother to Hanana.
 She was fortunate to have such a supportive parent as you have been.
 Losing a friend is never easy, especially one that loved you so unconditionally as did Hanana & Alvy.
 Be comforted in the fact that they were happy with you and that you loved and cared for them.
 Be comforted in your memories of them.
 You will never forget Hanana & Alvy.
 They were your first pets and will always be with you in spirit.
 That is a good thing and future friends of yours will benefit from all that you have learned from these two wonderful creatures.
 Be well, Simba

 Our vet did find Hanana developed liver problems probably due to lack of appetite from the loss of Alvy.
-We had a feeding tube put in and started a medication routine, which has helped other cats bounce back but we couldn't save Hanana.
+We had a feeding tube put in and started a medication routine, which has helped other cats bounce back but we could not save Hanana.
 Her liver had hardened and she was hemorrhaging.
 We sent her to be w/Alvy this morning.
-Our vet was compassionate enough to stop me from going into the "I should've done this & that phase".
-But we did learn a big lesson in the pets do have feelings dept. When it comes to loosing a friend and maybe we could've waited a little longer in getting her new playmates.
+Our vet was compassionate enough to stop me from going into the "I should have done this & that phase".
+But we did learn a big lesson in the pets do have feelings dept. When it comes to loosing a friend and maybe we could have waited a little longer in getting her new playmates.
 Thank you very much for your words Brian

 Cat in Mourning